What can a Bailiff take from my home

 Will the bailiff take my car?

 Motor vehicles are always a problem.
-They are an attractive and valuable asset and are easy to identify given that in most cases, the car is parked on the debtor’s own driveway and this means that the bailiff does not have to gain access into the property.
+They are an attractive and valuable asset and are easy to identify given that in most cases, the car is parked on the individuals driveway and this means that the bailiff does not have to gain access into the property to seize goods.
 Also, vehicles tend to raise significantly more at auction than household goods.
-Given the importance of a motor vehicle and its value we have a separate page on this subject which can be read here.
+Given the importance of a motor vehicle, and its value we have a separate page on this subject which can be read here.

 Note from Bailiff Advice: